Popular in | December |

 The most popular airlines flying from New York to Taiwan are EVA Air, China Airlines and ANA.

-The cheapest airlines flying from New York to Taiwan are United Airlines, Turkish Airlines and Asiana Airlines.
+The cheapest airlines flying from New York to Taiwan are United Airlines, Asiana Airlines and Turkish Airlines.

 In terms of precipitation, rainfall in Taiwan ranges from 2.7 - 11.7 inches per month.
 June is typically the wettest month, when rainfall can reach 11.7 in.
 November is typically the driest time to visit Taiwan when rainfall is around 2.7 in.